iluvjava/Maths/Notebook 2.0/AMATH 584 (Numerical Linear Algbra)/Stability and Conditioning.md

 Conditioning and stability are property of the functions that maps things from an input space to the output space of the function.

 #### **Conditioning**
- Perturbates the inputs and how does it change the output of the function.
+ Perturbs the inputs and how does it change the output of the function.
  * Well-Conditioned:
    * Small changes in x is also going to cause small changes in the output of the function f.
  * Ill-Conditioned: